lncodes/.github/.github/ISSUE_TEMPLATE/FEATURE_ISSUE_TEMPLATE.md.md

 ---
 name: 💡 Feature request
-about: Suggest an new feature idea for this project.
+about: Suggest a new feature idea for this project.
 labels: 'Request Feature'

 ---